AbhijeetKrishnan/whatsapp-parser/README.md

     - "X changed this group's icon"
     - "X added/removed Y"

+# How to get Whatsapp log files

+- go to the chat which you want to parse -> Menu -> More -> Export Chat (Save to drive, email, share)
+- Logs are txt files.

 ## TODO
-- [] validation and checks everywhere
+- [] validation and checks everywheret
 - [] better file handling of system args
 - [] handling of multiple date formats